1. Home

 Stocks That Pay Weekly Dividends

-It currently boasts 49 years of perpetual growth with a total annual dividend of $2.24.
+It currently boasts 49 years of perpetual growth with a quarterly dividend of $0.57 and an annual yield of 1.41%

 This allows income investors to start the year’s second quarter with an attractive yield.